mypappa/morethanai/README.md

   static_folder='static'  # Name of directory for static files )
 ```

 ### initial prompt
+When we were experimenting with the ChatGPT we only had to write one single prompt where we could include all the process.
+But when we built this manually, we had to 'break' the prompt it into three different pieces: the initial prompt, which runs only once in the beginning, the 'loop prompt' which is the one looping, until we reach a good amount of text when we have the 'closing prompt' that ends the story.

 ```
 initial_promt = "you are an AI creating a story in collaboration with humans.
 The topic of the story is 'a romantic story between a humanoid and a plant'.
 The story never ends but is a cumulative process of human input and AI integration of the input.
 Start writing a short fictional story of maximum 5 lines and finish by asking only one concrete question of maximum 3 lines to the humans (that are not part of the story) about important information for the plot to continue the storyline.
 This question starts with the words: \"Dear collaborators\"....
 Make this a loop. then you integrate the answer you get and rewrite the story accordingly."
 ```
 ### writing the story

 ```
 # setting variables
 story = conversation.predict(input=initial_promt)